Requesting a Summer and/or Saturday Meal Waiver

-Districts may also participate in the Seamless Summer Feeding Option (SSFO) in order to meet the meal requirement of EC Section 49550 for summer schools.
-This federal option allows schools participating in the SSFO to serve meals free of charge to all summer school students as well as other community children.
-To qualify for the SSFO, the school must be in a community where at least 50 percent of the children are eligible for free or reduced-price school meals and the summer meal service is open to community children.
+Districts may also participate in the Seamless Summer (SSO) in order to meet the meal requirement of EC Section 49550 for summer schools.
+This federal option allows schools participating in the SSO to serve meals free of charge to all summer school students as well as other community children.
+To qualify for the SSO, the school must be in a community where at least 50 percent of the children are eligible for free or reduced-price school meals and the summer meal service is open to community children.
 All meals served can be claimed as free meals and reimbursed at the free rate under the NSLP.
 For more information about this option, please contact your SNP analyst.

 Summer School Meal Waiver Criteria

 School sites operating a summer school session may be granted a waiver if they meet one of the following three conditions: